 In a G&T we’d line it up Fever-Tree Elderflower Tonic and a wedge of grapefruit to add some citrus into the mix (alternatively, classic tonic with a wedge of orange), though really we’d like to try it out in a Gimlet, sticking to that sea-fairing, island mentality by stirring it into a Navy classic.

-Production will transfer to Wild Thyme Spirits’ distillery just as soon as it’s up and running.
-“Ultimately,” Finlay confirms, “we will distil on the island, and intend to bring young qualified people to not only help us with out business, but also to boost the population [at present the island only has around 135 inhabitants]… and bring down the average age!
+Back when the Gin was released, Finlay told us of his plans to create a work force on the island..
+“We intend to bring young qualified people to not only help us with our business, but also to boost the population [at present the island only has around 135 inhabitants]… and bring down the average age!
 Hopefully they’ll fall in love with the place and stay for a very long time.”

 A lot of Celtic mythology surrounds Colonsay Gin.
 The island house the Geekies purchased back in 2007 is called Tign na Uruisg, which translates to Home of the Spirit; a fortuitous coincidence, but an encouraging one.
 They built a character and a story around this, naming their spirit Alva.
 She’s “a long-haired supernatural helper who’s lived here [Colonsay] since the 9th Century.”